wiggitywhitney/mcp-commit-story/docs/architecture.md

 ## Git Integration

-**Post-Commit Hook**: Automatically triggers `journal/new-entry` via MCP after each commit, enabling fully automated journaling without human intervention.
+**Post-Commit Hook**: Creates signal files after each commit containing commit information, enabling context capture at the time of the commit for later AI processing.

 ## Usage Patterns